OpenIdentityPlatform/OpenIDM/openidm-samples/building-scripted-connector/src/main/resources/README.md

    If you need to modify the scripts provided, now is the time to do so.

 3. Build the custom connector.
-(You should be in the sample3/create-connector directory.)
+(You should be in the building-scripted-connector/create-connector directory.)

     $ mvn install

-4. Change directory up one directory to the sample's main directory, /path/to/openidm/samples/sample3.
+4. Change directory up one directory to the sample's main directory, /path/to/openidm/samples/building-scripted-connector.

     $ cd ..

 5. Copy the connector that you created from the create-connector directory to the connectors directory of OpenIDM.
-If you are in the sample3 directory, run this command:
+If you are in the building-scripted-connector directory, run this command:

    $ cp create-connector/target/hrdb-connector-1.4.1.0.jar ../../connectors/